 - Not file a joint return for the year (or filed the joint return only to claim a refund of taxes withheld or estimated taxes)

-- Be U.S. citizen, U.S. National or a U.S. resident alien (To be treated as resident of the U.S., a child generally needs to meet the requirements of the substantial presence test see Publication 519, U.S. Tax Guide for Aliens, for more information)
+- Be U.S. citizen, U.S. National or a U.S. resident alien.
+For more information see Publication 519, U.S. Tax Guide for Aliens.

 - Know how to Avoid Common ACTC Errors and keep good records